 The business fit is an important dimension of B2B targeting, enabling Sales and Marketing to focus spend and effort on prospects with budget and need.
 Used with first and third party engagement information, Account Fit scoring allows your ABM program to scale across priority tiers and channel spend accordingly.

-In Atlas, use Custom Event modeling to build an Account Fit Rating for your ABM audiences.
+In D&B Lattice, use Custom Event modeling to build an Account Fit Rating for your ABM audiences.
 You can build your training set by exporting a Business Segment you want to score, adding your best Fit Accounts from the past, and loading into Atlas for machine learning.

 Atlas builds your Fit model and adds scores to your Business Segment.
 Now you’re ready to run ABM campaigns like High Fit/High Engagement, High Fit/High Intent, High Fit/Brand Nurture and more.